-Mr Adam Lewis, the Headteacher, holds the National Qualification for SEN Coordination (NASENCO) and supports the SENCO in their role.
+The SENCO holds a National Qualification for SEN Coordination (NASENCO) and contributes to the development of other members of staff.
 We have close links with the local authority; they provide a wide range of training opportunities to help staff meet the needs of children with SEND.
 The SENCO works within a local cluster, taking up opportunities to attend local training and meetings.
 This ensures we are kept up to date with best practice and new developments.
 However, if required, further training will be provided to ensure we meet the needs of any child effectively.